-A. In this chapter, the following terms have the meanings indicated.

-B. Terms Defined.

-(1) "Department" means the State Department of Education.

-(2) "Individual" means a student, teacher, administrator, or other school system or Department employee.

-(3) Local School System.

-include assessments and surveys.

-(a) "Local school system" means a public school system. (b) "Local school system" includes special schools and institutions and nonpublic schools approved under COMAR 13A.09.10 that use tests administered on behalf of the State Board of Education.

-(4) "Maryland School Performance Program (MSPP)" means a performance-based education accountability program that focuses on accountability through school improvement in the public schools

-(5) "Test administration" means the range of activities from procurement of secure assessment materials through the return of secure assessment materials to the Department or its agents.
+- A. In this chapter, the following terms have the meanings indicated - B. Terms Defined. - (1) "Department" means the State Department of Education.
+(2) "Individual" means a student, teacher, administrator, or - other school system or Department employee. - (3) Local School System. - (a) "Local school system" means a public school system. - (b) "Local school system" includes special schools and institutions and nonpublic schools approved under COMAR 13A.09.10 that use tests administered on behalf of the State Board of Education - (4) "Maryland School Performance Program (MSPP)" means a performance-based education accountability program that focuses on accountability through school improvement in the public schools. - (5) "Test administration" means the range of activities from procurement of secure assessment materials through the return of secure assessment materials to the Department or its agents.

 .03 Local School System Test Administration and Data-Reporting Policies.

-A local school system shall develop and adopt test administration and data-reporting policies.
-B. The test administration policy shall provide for
+A. A local school system shall develop and adopt test

+- administration and data-reporting policies.
-(1) The security of the materials during testing and the storage under lock and key of all secure tests and test materials in all versions, including, but not limited to, answer keys, audio tapes, videotapes, compact disks (CDs), and examinee answer documents, before, during, and after testing;

-(2) The proper administration of tests and the monitoring of test administrations;

-(3) Training, at least annually, of appropriate personnel on the local test administration policy and procedures; and (4) The prohibition of electronic devices, including personal (unless required for testing or administrative devices, purposes) in testing rooms during testing; and (5) The retention of an archival document for a minimum of 6 years after the date of test administration, containing the following information for each testing group each testing day: (a) Name and student identification number for each student;

-(b) School and system names and identifiers; (c) Names of the test administrators, examiners, accommodators, and proctors; and (d) Unique test document identification number for each student for paper testing only.
+B. The test administration policy shall provide for: - (1) The security of the materials during testing and the storage under lock and key of all secure tests and test materials in all versions, including, but not limited to, answer keys, audio tapes, videotapes, compact disks (CDs), and examinee answer documents, before, during, and after testing; - (2) The proper administration of tests and the monitoring of test administrations: - (3) Training, at least annually, of appropriate personnel on the local test administration policy and procedures; and (4) The prohibition of electronic devices, including personal - devices, (unless required for testing or administrative purposes) in testing rooms during testing; and - (5) The retention of an archival document for a minimum of 6 years after the date of test administration, containing the following information for each testing group each testing day: - (a) Name and student identification number for each student; - (b) School and system names and identifiers; - (c) Names of the test administrators, examiners, accommodators, and proctors; and - (d) Unique test document identification number for each student for paper testing only.

-C. The data reporting policy shall contain:

-(1) Procedures for the accurate and timely collection, storage. and retrieval of data required by the State Board as described in Regulation .01 of this chapter; (2) Procedures for reporting assessment results to parents/guardians of students within 30 days of receipt by the local school system, but no later than the 15th of September for spring assessment results

-(3) Procedures for the delivery of assessment results to parents/guardians by one or more of these methods: (a) First-class mail;
+C. The data reporting policy shall contain: - (1) Procedures for the accurate and timely collection, storage and retrieval of data required by the State Board as described in Regulation .01 of this chapter; - (2) Procedures for reporting assessment results to parents/guardians of students within 30 days of receipt by the local school system, but no later than the 15th of September for spring assessment results. - (3) Procedures for the delivery of assessment results to parents/guardians by one or more of these methods: - (a) First-class mail; - (b) Backpack or student folder only if parents/guardians are notified by phone or electronically to expect the assessment results to be delivered on a date certain by that method; - (c) Personally at Parent/Teacher conferences; or - (d) Electronically through the communication system used by the local school system to keep parents/guardians informed; and